 Meitei community to organise protest at Collectorate on June 26

-Meitei Nupi Lup, a non-profit organization, is organizing a sit-in protest at the Collectorate in Pune on June 26 to raise awareness about the ongoing crisis in Manipur, where the unrest has crossed 50 days.
-Over 100 people have lost their lives during ethnic clashes between the Meitei and Kuki communities.
+Meitei Nupi Lup, a non-profit body in Manipur, is organising a sit-in protest to raise awareness of the ongoing crisis in the region, where ethnic clashes have claimed over 100 lives in the past month.
+The protest aims to express solidarity against violence and call for action from the Indian government and public.

 The meet is an effort to raise awareness among the Indian government and public about the ongoing crisis in Manipur where the unrest has crossed 50 days.
 Jashiliya Arambam of Meitei Nupi Lup said, “The participants will come together to express their solidarity against violence, raising slogans.
 The chief spokesperson will address the crowd, narratives by the Meitei victims of the violence in Manipur.
 Others will also speak on the occasion.”